SIGPLAN/SIGPLAN.github.io/Awards.md

-impact may be reflected in the wide-spread adoption of the system or its underlying concepts by the wider programming language community either in research projects, in the open-source community, or commercially.The award includes a prize of $2,500.
+impact may be reflected in the wide-spread adoption of the system or its underlying concepts by the wider programming language community either in research projects, in the open-source community, or commercially.
+The award includes a prize of $2,500.

 **Robin Milner Young Researcher Award**
 The